rezasec/TryHackMe/README.md

-# TryHackMe
+# TryHackMe Cybersecurity Labs

-This repository tracks my progress through the TryHackMe cybersecurity learning path
+This repository documents my hands on progress through TryHackMe's guided labs and learning paths, covering real world cybersecurity concepts and tools.

-Each room includes:
+It includes:

-- What I learned
+- Notes and summaries for each module
-- What tools I used
+- Tools and techniques I practiced
-- The work I did
+- Certifications

 ##  Paths Covered

-###  Pre-Security
+###  Pre Security
 | Module | Description | Skills Practiced |
 |--------|-------------|------------------|
 | [Introduction to Cyber Security](./pre-security/introduction-to-cyber-security) | Learned about offensive and defensive security.
 I practiced ethical hacking on a fake bank site and worked through SOC analyst tasks using a simulated SIEM. | dirb, SIEM, IPS, threat intelligence, incident response |